Hudson Valley Divorce Lawyers

 - Irretrievable breakdown of the marriage for at least six months

 - Divorce after a legal separation agreement and living apart for one year

 - Divorce after a judgment of separation

 Our Hudson Valley divorce attorneys handle all types of divorce, including uncontested, contested, and same-sex divorces.
 We have nearly two decades of combined legal experience and have handled everything from amicable, simple divorces to complex situations involving businesses, high net worth individuals, and other complicated situations.
-Our divorce lawyers in Beacon, NY, can guide you through the process so you can move forward with your life.
+Our divorce lawyers in Dutchess County can guide you through the process so you can move forward with your life.

 Contested vs. Uncontested Divorce

 Divorcing spouses can have either a contested divorce or an uncontested divorce.
 A contested divorce occurs when spouses cannot agree on the terms of their divorce.
 For example, if you and your spouse cannot agree on a child custody arrangement, you would have a contested divorce, even if you agree on every other key issue.
 An uncontested divorce occurs when both spouses agree on the terms of their divorce.
 Even if you and your spouse are in agreement, however, you should still consult with a divorce attorney to ensure the terms of your agreement are in your best interests.

 A contested divorce is typically a lengthier process compared to an uncontested divorce, especially if you go through litigation.
 However, for couples who are unable to negotiate using alternative methods of divorce, litigation is necessary to reach a resolution.
 In a contested divorce, a judge will make decisions regarding: